bregman-arie/devops-exercises/topics/kubernetes/README.md

 Sometimes when you would like to deploy a certain application to your cluster, you need to create multiple YAML files/components like: Secret, Service, ConfigMap, etc. This can be tedious task.
 So it would make sense to ease the process by introducing something that will allow us to share these bundle of YAMLs every time we would like to add an application to our cluster.
 This something is called Helm.

 A common scenario is having multiple Kubernetes clusters (prod, dev, staging).
 Instead of individually applying different YAMLs in each cluster, it makes more sense to create one Chart and install it in every cluster.

+Another scenario is, you would like to share what you've created with the community.
+For people and companies to easily deploy your application in their cluster.
 </b></details>

 <details>